-4.0 Units.
-3 lecture and 3 lab hrs/wk.
-Prerequisite: ITAL 101 or 110.
-Continued use of modern colloquial Italian in conversation and the study of elementary grammar.
+3.0 Units.
+3 lecture hrs/wk.
+Prerequisite: ITAL 101 or 110 or equivalent.
+Further development of modern colloquial Italian in conversation.
 Designed for students who wish to acquire skills of the spoken language with a minimum of formal grammar.
 Continued oral practice in speaking, understanding, and correct pronunciation of Italian, using audiovisual materials depicting everyday situations.
 (CSU)